 While the films aren't used, a horrifying slide show about VD horrifyingly graphic detail is still a common part of regular US military training.
 It still does the job of serving as a warning against soliciting prostitutes.
 And yes, syphillis and gonorrhea are among the "classics" amongst the slides.
 They also like to show these right after everyone's eaten.

-In the British PSA The Finishing Line, almost all of the children along with some innocent train passengers and even the train's conductor get killed during the "games".
+In John Krish's The Finishing Line, another British PIF, almost all of the children along with some innocent train passengers and even the train's conductor get killed during the "games".
 The PSA was later replaced with "Robbie", a PSA about a boy who loses his legs and can no longer play football.
-Robbie has been replaced with yet another PSA recently.
+Robbie was soon replaced with yet another PSA not long afterward.

 There's this VHS called "The Dangers of Smoking" that shows this smoking cessation class watching an old video that shows graphic cancer surgery and then shows this cancer patient with a huge chin speaking in a deep voice.
 It then shows a montage of photos of his chin getting bigger and the last photo showed his dead corpse.
 VERY grotesque!